 5. Personal interests (only if relevant and interesting and keep to a minimum)

 – List all details in reverse chronological order — current or latest first – and always explain any gaps.
 Give greater focus to current role activities and condense the early experience.

 – List duties and achievements in bullet points to make it easy to read.
 Avoid at all costs using paragraph format as you will lose the reader halfway through your essay — this is statistically proven.

 – Keep it to the point and readable to the layperson by avoiding jargon and too many acronyms.

 – If tight on space referees can be provided on request and consider testimonials on LinkedIn.

-- Don’t write the CV in the third party.
+– Don’t write the CV in the third person.

 – Keep it consistent throughout when using tense to describe the duties you have undertaken.

-- Surveys tell us that only half of all people read a covering letter so if you have an important point to make ensure it is not only in the covering letter but it is also clearly evident on first glance at the CV.
+– Surveys tell us that only half of all people read a cover letter so if you have an important point to make ensure it is not only in the cover letter but is also clearly evident at first glance at the CV.

-Always tailor your CV to each job you apply for, drawing on areas of your experience and skill set and linking them directly to the job description and its specified roles and responsibilities.
+– Tailor your CV to each position you’re applying for, drawing on areas of your experience and skillset that link directly to the job description and its specified roles and responsibilities.